jesusandres31/gitops-guide/docs/utilities/clone-repository.md

 sidebar_position: 2
 ---

-# Clone the Repository in a VPS
+# Clone a Repository on a VPS

 If you're going to deploy your app in a VPN and you're using GitHub or any other version control platform that supports tokens, you can follow this strategy to clone your repository.